Need more Afrikaans? Try the audio and video lessons at AfrikaansPod101.com

 The past can also be expressed in various ways in English: I watched, I have watched, I was watching, I have been watching, I did watch.
 For most verbs in Afrikaans, the past tense is formed by using het (have/has) and the past participle, which is usually created by adding the prefix ge- to the infinitive.
 The past participle is placed at the end of the sentence.

 Verbs beginning with inseparable prefixes, such as be-, er-, her-, ont- and ver-, do NOT add ge- to form the past participle.
-(This means that there is only form of these verbs; the infinitive, present, imperative and past participle are all identical).
+(This means that there is only one form of these verbs; the infinitive, present, imperative and past participle are all identical).

 Verbs beginning with separable prefixes place -ge- BETWEEN the separable prefix and the verb stem.